Benda House

-The Benda House is a building in the Riverside Historic District in Illinois that is individually listed on the National Register of Historic Places for its architectural merit.
-Designed by architect Winston Elting in 1938, it is notable for blending European-inspired modernism with American organicism, reflecting the architectural landscape of its era.
+Benda House is a historic house in Riverside, Illinois, in the suburbs of Chicago.
+It is located in the Riverside Historic District.
+The house was designed by architect Winston Elting in 1938, and was listed on the National Register of Historic Places in 2023.

 Description

-The Benda House, located in Riverside, Illinois, lies about 12 mi west-southwest of the Chicago Loop.
-The house stands within the Riverside Historic District, which is bordered by 1st Avenue to the west, 26th Street to the north, Harlem Avenue to the east, Ogden Avenue to the south, and the Des Plaines River.
-The district was listed on the National Register of Historic Places on September 15, 1969, and was named a National Historic Landmark on August 29, 1970.
+Benda House, located in Riverside, Illinois, lies about 12 mi west-southwest of the Chicago Loop.
+The house is located within the Riverside Historic District, which is bordered by 1st Avenue to the west, 26th Street to the north, Harlem Avenue to the east, Ogden Avenue to the south, and the Des Plaines River.
+The district, which was designed by Frederick Law Olmsted, was listed on the National Register of Historic Places on September 15, 1969, and was named a National Historic Landmark on August 29, 1970.

-Designed by Winston Elting, the Benda House stands as a Modern Movement/International Style two-story, single-family residence.
-Characterized by asymmetrical architecture, it is a brick building with a flat roof.
-The façades are adorned with a mix of large picture windows and medium-sized corner windows framed in aluminum-clad wood casements.
-The house's structure involves three-wythe brick perimeter walls supported by a concrete foundation, and the interior partition walls combine wood framing with floor and roof wood joists.
-Steel elements, including header beams and Lally columns, contribute to the architectural framework.
+Designed by Winston Elting, Benda House is a two-story, single-family brick house, designed in a Modern Movement/International Style, with asymmetrical architecture and a flat roof.
+The façades have a mix of large picture windows and medium-sized corner windows, framed in aluminum-clad wood casements.
+The perimeter walls include three wythes of brick on a concrete foundation.
+The interior partition walls combine wood framing with floor and roof wood joists.
+The house also has steel elements, including header beams and lally columns.
 The exterior features brickwork using a hybrid brick type, laid out in common-Flemish bond with raked (originally concave) mortar joints.
 The house exhibits overhangs, with fir tongue-and-groove soffits and charcoal grey painted fir fascia boards.

 The interior plan features interconnected larger entertaining spaces and smaller service spaces for the kitchen and bathrooms.
 The first floor encompasses the entry foyer, staircase, living and dining rooms, kitchen, maid's room, bathroom, and porch.
-The second floor hosts three bedrooms, a bathroom, hallway closets, and an exterior sun deck.
+The second floor has three bedrooms, a bathroom, hallway closets, and an exterior sun deck.
 The basement contains a main room, storage area, and boiler/laundry room.

 Original architectural elements, such as door hardware, aluminum staircase handrail, fireplace and hearth, built-in cabinetry, and more, are well-preserved.
-The original wood windows were changed to steel during construction in 1939, then replaced with aluminum-clad wood casement windows in the 1990s, aligning with the architect's design intent.
+The original wood windows specified in the architectural drawings were changed to steel during construction in 1939, then replaced with aluminum-clad wood casement windows in the 1990s, aligning with the architect's design intent.
 Exterior and interior restoration efforts have been made, ensuring the preservation of materials and details.
 The landscaping also has been restored, maintaining the house's connection to the original vision for the village.

-Recognized for its preservation, the Benda House received the 2022 Preservation Award from the Frederick Law Olmsted Society of Riverside.
-The current owners are publishing a book that documents the house's history and restoration process, underscoring its significance as a unique example of 1930s modern architecture.